mitsuba-renderer/enoki/docs/demo.rst

    Color3fC input = /* ... */;
    Color3fC output = srgb_gamma(input);

-In contrast to the previous examples, the function call ``srgb_gamma(input)`` now merely records the sequence of computations that is needed to determine the value of ``output`` but does not yet execute it.
+Enoki's ``CUDAArray<T>`` type applies an important optimization that leads to significantly improved performance: in contrast to the previous examples, the function call ``srgb_gamma(input)`` now merely records the sequence of computations that is needed to determine the value of ``output`` but does not yet execute it.

-When evaluation can no longer be postponed (e.g. when accessing individual entries or printing the array contents), Enoki's JIT backend automatically compiles and executes a kernel that contains all queued computations using NVIDIA's PTX intermediate representation.
-No CUDA-specific rewrite (e.g. to ``nvcc`` compatible kernels) of the program is necessary!
+Eventually, this evaluation can no longer be postponed (e.g. when we try to access or print the array contents).
+At this point, Enoki's JIT backend compiles and executes a kernel that contains all queued computations using NVIDIA's PTX intermediate representation.
+All of this happens automatically: in particular, no CUDA-specific rewrite (e.g. to ``nvcc`` compatible kernels) of the program is necessary!

 Automatic differentiation
 -------------------------

-Finally, Enoki can also perform transparent forward or reverse-mode automatic differentiation of complete programs using a special ``enoki::DiffArray<T>`` array type that composes with other Enoki arrays.
+Enoki can also apply transparent forward or reverse-mode automatic differentiation to a program using a special ``enoki::DiffArray<T>`` array that wraps a number type or another Enoki array ``T``.

-For instance, the following computes the gradient of loss function that measures L2 distance from a given gamma-corrected color value.
-Both primal and gradient-related computations involve GPU-resident arrays, and the resulting computation is queued up in the previously discussed just-in-time compiler.
+For instance, the following example computes the gradient of a loss function that measures L2 distance from a given gamma-corrected color value.
+Both primal and gradient-related computations involve GPU-resident arrays, and the resulting computation is queued up as in the previously example using Enoki's just-in-time compiler.

 .. code-block:: cpp